 What can you learn from last year's process?

-It may be a good idea to start by reviewing last year's process.
-This way, you can ensure that mistakes from the previous year are not repeated.
-In practice, this is best achieved through a thorough evaluation process where all parties involved in the annual report process are gathered.
+It may be a good idea to start by revisiting last year's year-end closing process – unless this evaluation was conducted immediately following the previous year, which is highly recommended.
+This way, you can ensure that the errors from the previous year are not repeated.
+In practice, this is best achieved through a thorough evaluation process, where representatives from all significant parties involved in the annual report process are gathered.
+This does not, however, include the auditor.

 A good example of an agenda for the evaluation meeting could look like this: